2.2 Agency Roles and Responsibilities

 Guidance for these organisations about their duty under section 11 is contained in “Statutory Guidance on Making Arrangements to Safeguard and Promote the Welfare of Children”, which came into force in October 2005; the most recent version was published in April 2007.

 Local authorities also have duties to safeguard and promote the welfare of children in relation to its functions under section 175 of the Education Act 2002.

 As well as the education service provided by the local authority, schools (both maintained and independent) and Further Education institutions, including 6th form colleges, have duties to safeguard and promote the welfare of their pupils who are under 18.
-Guidance about these education duties is contained in “Safeguarding Children and Safe Recruitment in Education” (published by the DfES in January 2007).
+Guidance about these education duties is contained in Keeping Children Safe in Education (published by the DfE in April 2014).

 In addition, boarding schools, residential special schools and FE Institutions that provide accommodation for pupils under 18 must have regard to the relevant National Minimum Standards for their establishment.

 CAFCASS also has a duty under section 12(1) of the Criminal Justice and Court Services Act 2000 to safeguard and promote the welfare of children involved in family proceedings in which their welfare is, or may be, in question.

 Under Section 11 of the Children Act 2004, local authorities, NHS organisations, police, British Transport Police, Probation Service, Prisons and Young Offender Institutions, Secure Training Centres and Youth Offending Teams/Services should have in place arrangements that reflect the importance of safeguarding and promoting the welfare of children, including:

 - A clear line of accountability for the commissioning and/or provision of services designed to safeguard and promote the welfare of children;

 - A senior board level lead to take leadership responsibility for the organisation's safeguarding arrangements;